skienzmatishun/rippreport/content/p/privacy-policy/index.md

 - **Rumble**: Embedded content from Rumble may collect usage data as governed by their Privacy Policy.
 - **YouTube**: Embedded content from YouTube operates under Google’s Privacy Policy.

-### 1.3 Cactus Chat

-The Ripp Report uses Cactus Chat, which connects to a Matrix server to enable real-time communication.
-Messages and interactions are processed through decentralized Matrix servers.
-If you are not logged in as a registered user, you get registered as a guest account with the homeserver on initial visit.
-The access token is stored in your local storage for use on other posts on this site.
-We do not have any access to this information.

 ## 2. How We Use Your Information

 The Ripp Report does not access or process your personal information directly.
 Any incidental data collected is processed by third-party services.